byoseph3/temp_repo_cs3210/README.md

 ## Extra Credit

 Often there are limits to the abstractions that the operating system provides.
 We explored an example of this in the previous section where we calculated the maximum memory size of a user-space program.
-For extra credit you should calculate the maximum number of files per process and the maximum files per directory.
+For extra credit you should calculate the maximum number of files that can be opened at once by a single process and the maximum files per directory.

 ### Maximum Number of Files Open at Once (moderate) [1 point]

-Extend `user/src/lab0/limits.c` to calculate the maximum number of files that can be opened by a single process in xv6.
+Extend `user/src/lab0/limits.c` to calculate the maximum number of files that can be opened at once by a single process in xv6.
 Display the result as "Maximum Number of Files Open at Once: %d".

 *Note: This problem may be more challenging than it may seem at first glance.
 Keep in mind that, when run by the shell, your program may